Second Sahrawi Intifada: Background

 Western Sahara, formerly Spanish Sahara, was annexed by Morocco in 1975, as Spain pulled out.
 A war with the Polisario Front, which according to the UN represent the indigenous Sahrawi population, and was backed by neighboring Algeria, ensued.
 In 1991 a cease-fire was agreed upon, on the condition of a referendum on self-determination (including the options of independence or integration into Morocco).
 Since 1991 the terms of a referendum have been subject to years of dispute between the parties, although the cease-fire continues to hold despite remaining tensions.
 Morocco controls the majority of the territory, with Polisario forces controlling a rump.
 A UN mission MINURSO mission patrols the demarcation line.

 Sahrawi political activity in the Moroccan-controlled parts of Western Sahara remains severely restricted, and police crackdowns and forced disappearances were a frequent response to civil protest.
 The political climate gradually relaxed in the 1990s, after the cease-fire, and following considerable liberalization in Morocco proper.
-Since political liberalisation, intermittent protests have broken out and pro-Polisario groups have declaring minor "intifadas" in 1999 and 2000, often resulting in dozens of demonstrators being arrested.
+Since political liberalization, intermittent protests have broken out and pro-Polisario groups have declaring minor "intifadas" in 1999 and 2000, often resulting in dozens of demonstrators being arrested.